MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-acquisition-funnel-data.md

 # Get app acquisition funnel data

 Use this method in the Microsoft Store analytics API to get acquisition funnel data for an application during a given date range and other optional filters.
-This information is also available in the [Acquisitions report](../publish/acquisitions-report.md#acquisition-funnel) in the Windows Dev Center dashboard.
+This information is also available in the [Acquisitions report](../publish/acquisitions-report.md#acquisition-funnel) in Partner Center.

 ## Prerequisites